BrownUniversity/New-Users-Read-Me/README.md

 * [Learning GitHub](https://www.linkedin.com/learning/learning-github/version-control-and-collaboration-with-github) - 2hrs 11min: Includes bare basics of using git.
 * [GitHub Essential Training](https://www.linkedin.com/learning/github-essential-training) - 2hrs 48min: Covers CI concepts and more advanced git usage.

+## Understanding Visibility

+GitHub is built on an Open Source philosophy where repositories are meant to be **open to public view** unless specified otherwise.
+This is important to understand when using GitHub.com's services.
+Brown *strongly* recommends using private repositories until you and your team are comfortable enough with software development practices that you will not be exposing any sensitive information.
+Sensitive information in this context could include (but not limited to):

+- Passwords
+- Encryption keys
+- Access keys
+- Service account credentials
+- Proprietary software (not open source)
+- User data

+### Types of repositories

+* **Public** - Visible to the world to view, even without Brown credentials
+* **Internal** - Visible to anyone with Brown credentials and GitHub access (needs both)
+* **Private** - Hidden to all unless explicitly allowed (teams and individuals)

+Visibility does not mean writable.
+Write access to a repo is managed in each repo's settings by the owner, usually the person who created it.
+That person would be able to invite users or teams and determine what level of access they would have.

 ## License

 GitHub is built on providing tools for Open Source projects.
 To this end it provides Open Source compatible licenses to new repositories.
 As a Brown employee or faculty member these may not be appropriate for the code you are developing.